bean-frog/beancord/README.md

 To build Beancord, you can use the following command:
 `npm run build`

-This will create a distributable version of the app in the `build` directory, which includes the executables for various platforms (e.g., Windows, macOS, Linux) along with the necessary resources.
+This will create a distributable version of the app in the `dist` directory, which includes the executables for various platforms (e.g., Windows, macOS, Linux) along with the necessary resources.

 ## Run